 How to sign up and use Loom

-While the best laptops come with a built-in microphone and webcam, it’s not always easy for people to overcome their tech anxiety when having to create a video recording.
+While the best laptops come with a built-in microphone and webcam, it’s not always easy for people to overcome their tech anxiety when creating a video recording.
 Rather than having to search through your computer and enable video mode or purchase an expensive recording program, the Loom client makes recording online videos simple and pain-free.

-You can download Loom on both Windows and Mac, as well as devices running iOS, but the two main ways of using Loom involve either the Desktop Client or the Google Chrome Extension.
-There are no real disadvantages when it comes to one version or the other; it primarily comes down to personal taste.
+You can download Loom on both Windows and Mac and devices running iOS, but the two main ways of using Loom involve either the Desktop Client or the Google Chrome Extension.
+There are no real disadvantages in one version or the other; it primarily comes down to personal taste.
 In either case, you can record videos with ease.

 How to use the Loom desktop client

 To open the Loom Desktop Client, you will need to search for Loom in the Windows search bar or click the red pinwheel Loom logo.
-Once the client is open, you will be able to select the type of video recording that you want to create.
+Once the client is open, you will select the type of video recording that you want to create.

-The three available options for the basic version of Loom are Cam Only, Screen Only, and Screen + Cam.
+The three available options for the basic Loom version are Cam Only, Screen Only, and Screen + Cam.
 As the names of the options imply, Cam Only and Screen Only allow you to record either the content on your screen or yourself via a webcam.
-Screen + Cam will enable you to tape both yourself and the content so others can see your reactions to the material being recorded in real-time.
+Screen + Cam will enable you to tape both yourself and the content so others can see your reactions to the material being recorded in real time.

-If you just want to record your screen, you will have three settings to help you define the parameters of your video.
-The three options are Full Screen, Window, and Custom Size, and they allow you to neatly tailor your video.
+If you want to record your screen, you will have three settings to help you define your video’s parameters.
+The three options are Full Screen, Window, and Custom Size, and they allow you to tailor your video neatly.

 You can choose to make use of your device’s built-in webcam and microphone to record your Loom videos, or you can select external devices as needed or desired.
 Loom recommends that users should make use of high-quality microphones to improve the audio quality of their videos.